 With forecasts for extreme heat nationwide as summer arrives, it is irresponsible to put lives at risk by keeping safe nuclear power plants offline.

-Pedestrians carrying parasols for protection from the sun wait for the traffic light to change at a corner in the Ginza district of Tokyo on July 6. (©Kyodo)
+People hold parasols while waiting for the traffic light to turn in Ginza on July 6.

 Temperatures this summer are expected to be even more torrid than usual.
 As a consequence, Japan is suddenly facing nationwide electrical power supply shortages.